Lupphes/LatentFingerprintGrader/README.md

 For the most straightforward start, the demo scripts need specification of the input folder with `-s`.
 It is recommended to specify PPI as the script will yield better results.

 ## Part for the opponent
-I included everything needed on the attached SDHC card, especially the `models` folder, which contains the necessary models to run the enhancement process and the NIST SD27 latent dataset in the `SD27-lat` folder, where the graded fingerprints are.
-I also computed the dataset in advance, as it takes around 2 hours to calculate it completely for all 292 fingerprints, and the result can be found in the `out` folder.
-You can compute it on your own from the attached zip files.
+I included everything needed on the attached SDHC card and created the `LatentFingerprintGrader-2.0.2/` folder, which has everything prepared for execution.
+The folder contains the `models/` folder, which has all necessary models for the enhancement process and the NIST SD27 latent dataset in the `SD27-lat/` folder, where the graded fingerprints are.
+I also computed the dataset in advance, as it takes around 2 hours to calculate it entirely for all 292 fingerprints, and the result can be found in the `out/` folder.
+You can set it up on your own from the attached zip files or just run the command from the specified directory.
+The SDHC card is locked for writing, so it is needed that to copy the  `LatentFingerprintGrader-2.0.2/` folder to your computer.

 The fingerprint grading process can be executed with this command inside the virtual environment:
 ```bash